tayganr/purviewlab/modules/module03.md

 [< Previous Module](../modules/module02b.md) - **[Home](../README.md)** - [Next Module >](../modules/module04.md)

+## :loudspeaker: Introduction

+Once sources have been registered and scanned, the underlying data catalog will begin to populate with assets that represent real-world objects (e.g. a table in an Azure SQL Database, a Power BI report, etc.) The surfacing of these assets via Azure Purview's search experience helps empower data consumers to find data assets that matters to them.

+In this module, you'll learn to edit technical metadata by adding definitions and classifications to data attributes, such as tables and columns.
+You'll learn to assign technical ownership by linking technical attributes to contact persons.
+You'll learn to use classifictions to mark data.
+All these activities, such as categorizing data, will help you to better manage your data.

 ## :thinking: Prerequisites

 * An [Azure account](https://azure.microsoft.com/en-us/free/) with an active subscription.
 * An Azure Azure Purview account (see [module 01](../modules/module01.md)).
 * An Azure Purview catalog with some assets (see [module 02](../modules/module02.md)).

-## :loudspeaker: Introduction

-Once sources have been registered and scanned, the underlying data catalog will begin to populate with assets that represent real-world objects (e.g. a table in an Azure SQL Database, a Power BI report, etc.) The surfacing of these assets via Azure Purview's search experience helps empower data consumers to find data assets that matters to them.

 ## :dart: Objectives